Supply Chain Management Undergraduate & Graduate Programs at WIU College of Business and Technology, Macomb & Online

-With more than a century of growth and development, and over 100,000 alumni, Western Illinois University (WIU) maintains a strong sense of community and historic commitments to student access, affordability, and success.
+Established in 1899 with more than a century of growth and development, and over 100,000 alumni, Western Illinois University (WIU) maintains a strong sense of community and historic commitments to student access, affordability, and success.
 Western has consistently been recognized as one of the “Best in the Midwest Colleges” and as one of the “Best Value” colleges in the U.S. by the Princeton Review, and is one of just 20 public universities ranked as a “Tier 1 Midwestern Masters Granting Institution” by US News & World Report.

 WIU are now a leading university with a residential campus in Macomb, a commuter campus in the Quad Cities, and extension and distance learning programs.
 With an outstanding, diverse faculty and staff committed to multicultural and international education, Western Illinois University offers undergraduate and graduate programs of study to more than 12,500 students from Illinois, across the nation, and around the world.

-Western Illinois University is one of just five universities in Illinois to offer a bachelors degree in supply chain management.
+Western Illinois University is one of just five universities in Illinois to offer a bachelor's degree in supply chain management.
 SCM students have the opportunities to obtain internships that pay as much as ,000 a month, and when they graduate, they can start a career with a lucrative salary and benefits.

 - Bachelor of Business in Supply Chain Management: The Bachelor of Business in Supply Chain Management (SCM) degree program is designed to provide students with the knowledge necessary to assist businesses in the process of planning, organizing, and controlling the flow of goods and services from raw material suppliers to end users and/or customers.
 The program offers excellent internship and placement opportunities with many national and international companies.
 Upon graduation, SCM students pursue careers as transportation coordinators, purchasing agents, distribution center managers, logistics coordinators, transportation brokers, and numerous other related fields.
 Western’s SCM program is the only undergraduate program of its kind offered by any Illinois public university.